kpcyrd/memry/README.md

 ## Trivia

+mem'ry is an archaic term for "memory".
 The caption in the image reads "The tapir sent from Bengkulu to Calcutta in 1816" and is about 200 years old.

 ## License